 GROWTH & TREATMENT EXPECTATIONS

-Usually you see the greatest results within the first year, but it might also take 6 months before you see an increase in growth rate.
-Also, there tends to be greater catch up growth with patients who start at a younger age.
+Usually you see the greatest results within the first year, but it might also take at least 6 months before you see an increase in growth rate.
+Also, there tends to be greater catch-up growth with patients who start at a younger age.
 However, individual results may vary, so you should check with your doctor.